sh3244/swift-vs-python/README.md

 Meanwhile, Python is unable to finish in a reasonable amount of time...

-# Example Results (1 Million increments each array item, python takes too long for more, and java doesn't support integers that large.)
+# Example Results

+### 1 Million increments each array item, Python takes too long for more, and Java doesn't support integers larger than that.

 ```
 Local-Computer:swift-vs-python sam$ ./benchmark.sh